EastEnders: Set

-In May 2016 the rebuild was delayed until 2020 and forecast to cost in excess of £15 million, although the main part of the set is scheduled to be able to start filming in May 2019.
+In May 2016, the rebuild was delayed until 2020, and forecast to cost in excess of £15 million, although the main part of the set was scheduled to be able to start filming in May 2019.
 In December 2018, it was revealed that the new set was now planned to cost £59 million but a National Audit Office (NAO) report stated that it would actually cost £86.7 million and be completed two-and-a-half years later than planned, in 2023; the NAO concluded that the BBC "could not provide value for money on the project".
-The NAO's forecast cost is more than the annual combined budget for BBC Radio 1 and Radio 2.
-The BBC said the new set would be more suitable for HD filming and better reflect the modern East End of London.
+The NAO's forecast cost was more than the annual combined budget for BBC Radio 1 and Radio 2.
+The BBC said the new set would be more suitable for HD filming, and better reflect the modern East End of London.
 In March 2019 there was criticism from a group of MPs about how the BBC handled the redevelopment of the set.
-In March 2020 during the suspension of filming, the interior sets were used for a new adaptation of Talking Heads.
+In March 2020, during the suspension of filming, the interior sets were used for a new adaptation of Talking Heads.
 This marked the first time that it had been used for anything other than EastEnders.
-In January 2022 the new £86.7m exterior set of EastEnders was officially unveiled by the BBC replacing the original set built in 1984.
-The new scenes from the new set will first appear from new episodes airing in spring.
+In January 2022, the new £86.7m exterior set was officially unveiled by the BBC, replacing the original set built in 1984.
+The new scenes from the new set first appeared in episodes airing in spring that year.